tiagoluis12/country-info-backend/README.md

 }

 if the country is not found, it returns a 404 response with an error message.

 {
 "error": "Country not found"
 }

+## Running Tests

+To run the tests, you have to use the following command:

+node --experimental-vm-modules node_modules/jest/bin/jest.js

+Jest will execute the tests and report the results in your terminal.